hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-Indy.md

 ## Project Health

-The project less contributor activity over the quarter.
+The project had less contributor activity over the quarter.
 Per the [Indy Quarterly Activity Dashboard], in the months April through June, 2024 there were 426 commits (down about 50%) and 77 contributors (down about 30%).
 Work was focused on dependabot updates, the [Indy Besu] efforts (which is not included in the LFX